BIO2018 : Pollution of Air, Water & Soil

 The module will provide students with an introduction to the sources, movement and effects of pollution on atmospheric, terrestrial and freshwater environments.
 The course will review the history of pollution and the development of monitoring techniques and risk assessment approaches, in a bid to highlight the scale and nature of current pollution issues and abatement policy-drivers.

 History of air pollution and its effects, including development of concepts.
 Emission, dispersion and deposition of pollutants.
 Bio-monitoring of air pollution.
 Examples of major air pollutants: SO2, NOx, O3, NHx.
 The forest decline controversy.
 Sources and impacts of soil pollution.
-Biology of freshwater pollution, organic pollution and eutrophication; acidification.
+Biology of freshwater pollution, organic and plastics pollution and eutrophication; acidification.
 Heavy metal contaminants.
 Radionuclides.
 Agricultural pollution.
+Soil remediation.

 |Guided Independent Study||Assessment preparation and completion||12||0:30||6:00||Revision for final exam|